usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 _Individual with a disability_ means a person who has a disability.
 The term individual with a disability does not include an individual who is currently engaging in the illegal use of drugs, when the public entity acts on the basis of such use.

+<strong>_Medical Diagnostic Equipment ("MDE")_ means equipment used in, or in conjunction with, medical settings by health care providers for diagnostic purposes.
+MDE includes, for example, examination tables, examination chairs
+(including chairs used for eye examinations or procedures and dental examinations or procedures), weight scales, mammography equipment, x-ray machines, and other radiological equipment commonly used for diagnostic purposes by health professionals.</strong>

 <strong>_Mobile applications ("apps")_ means software applications that are downloaded and designed to run on mobile devices, such as smartphones and tablets.</strong>

 _Other power-driven mobility device_ means any mobility device powered by batteries, fuel, or other engines&#8211;&#8211;whether or not designed primarily for use by individuals with mobility disabilities&#8211;&#8211;that is used by individuals with mobility disabilities for the purpose of locomotion, including golf cars, electronic personal assistance mobility devices (EPAMDs), such as the Segway® PT, or any mobility device designed to operate in areas without defined pedestrian routes, but that is not a wheelchair within the meaning of this section.
 This definition does not apply to Federal wilderness areas; wheelchairs in such areas are defined in section 508(c)(2) of the ADA, 42 U.S.C.
 12207(c)(2).